devnull-cz/c-prog-lang/modules/incomplete-type.md

 }
 ```

-This feature of the C language is used to represent opaque handles.
+This feature of the C language can be used to represent opaque handles, and
+those can be used to solve the
+#module non-transparent-handles.md problem with non-transparent handles
+.